I give you all fair warning that this will be a different kind of post. It’s about the card game Twenty One (Blackjack). There, you’ve been warned.

 This all started during our Summer 2013 Road Trip.
 We brought a deck of cards with us, and you can only play Go Fish so many times, so I taught the kids Speed.
 We had a blast with that, but it’s more of a two person game.
 To get everyone involved, I taught the kids 21.
 Blackjack!
 Now I know you’re opinion of my parenting wisdom probably dropped a few points, but stay with me.
-Part of the learning was that I was having Anya count everyone’s totals to work on some math skills, and to get the kids thinking about probability and gaming strategies.
+Part of the learning was that I was having our daughter count everyone’s totals to work on some math skills, and to get the kids thinking about probability and gaming strategies.

 The kids did very well, but one of the key things that was missing was the betting aspect of the game.
 After all, when you’re playing with money (or it’s equivalent), it changes the nature of game.
 We didn’t have chips or enough coins to use while we were traveling, and I commented frequently that we should play with chips.
 So I was very surprised when I got a kit of chips for my birthday.